krasch/quickargs/README.md

 sequences:
   a_list: [a, b, c]
-  # you must pass tuple arguments in square brackets on the command line
+  # for tuples you need to use square [] brackeds in the yaml and on the command line
   # they will still be proper tuples in the result
-  a_tuple: !!python/tuple (a, b)
+  a_tuple: !!python/tuple [a, b]

 python:
   a_function: !!python/name:yaml.load